 where $\psi_{i}$ and $\theta_{j}$ are the angles that the ray forms with the $X$ axis of the drone in the $XY$ and the $XZ$ planes respectively, $\lambda_{\psi}$ and $\lambda_{\theta}$ parameters allow to adjust the lateral and vertical safe distances, while $\psi_{max}^{beam}$ and $\theta_{max}^{beam}$ are the maximum angles in which a ray is casted.
 An example of this operation can be observed in \autoref{fig:Rays_EXAMPLE}. $L_{ij}$ increases in the motion direction, enforcing a greater change of orientation or flying height when an obstacle is encountered near this direction, being smaller when an obstacle is detected angularly farther of that motion direction.
 Additionally, the beam is reoriented according to the motion direction by adding the argument of $\overrightarrow{V} = \{v_x, 0, v_z\}$ to it, see \autoref{fig:Beam_heading}.

 Once all the rays have been cast, the one that found an obstacle (or an unknown voxel) at the closest distance is considered for the computation of the normalized $Distance$ term:

-where $R_{drone}$ is the radius of the UAV and must be taken into account to avoid collisions; as the minimum distance in the prediction position could be smaller than $R{drone}$ the subtraction is saturated at 0.
-Note that it should happens with the proper parameters configuration, but the case has been considered just in case the user commits a mistake while tunning the parameters.
+where $R_{drone}$ is the radius of the UAV and must be taken into account to avoid collisions; as the minimum distance in the predicted position could be smaller than $R_{drone}$ the subtraction is saturated at 0.

 Casting rays against the map instead of consulting the raw pointcloud offers not only a reduction of the elements that have to be analysed but also a more efficient way of accessing them.
 Additionally, the map's persistence, allows incorporating previously sensed regions, even if outside the sensor field of view, avoiding sudden dangerous reactions and oscillatory movements.